impactorbitco/handbook-main/content/ims/policies/HR/Disciplinary Policy and Procedure.md

 Version Number: 1.1
 weight: 10
 ---
-# Disciplinary Policy and Procedure
 **Purpose and Scope**

-1. This Disciplinary Policy and Procedure for Green Orbit Digital is non-contractual and sets out how any issues with employee standards of conduct, attendance and job performance will be dealt with.
+1. This Disciplinary Policy and Procedure for Impact Orbit Creative Group is non-contractual and sets out how any issues with employee standards of conduct, attendance and job performance will be dealt with.
 The aim of this Disciplinary Policy and Procedure is to ensure consistent and fair treatment for all employees.
 If an employee has any queries in respect of this procedure, they should contact HR .

 **Primary Principles**